faister/iot-workshop/README.md

 ### Create a Power BI Dashboard
 - Create a [Power BI](http://app.powerbi.com) Dashboard that visualizes your TI Sensor Tag data in creative ways.
 Feel free to use any of the Power BI Custom Visuals available [here](https://store.office.com/en-us/appshome.aspx?productgroup=PowerBI).
 You can learn how to create Power BI Dashboards from a Stream Analytics Output [here](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-power-bi-dashboard/).

-> Note: Before proceeding with the following Node.js challenges, please enable Node.js module development by [following the instructions](https://github.com/Azure/azure-iot-gateway-sdk/blob/master/samples/nodejs_simple_sample/README.md#linux).

-### Manually Batching Messages
-- Create a Node.js Module that concatenates messages from the `node_sensor` using a `|` delimiter and then posts them to the Gateway's internal message bus.
+> Note: the Gateway SDK has been compiled with support for Node.js modules.
+Please run the `nodejs_simple_sample` demo [here](https://github.com/Azure/azure-iot-gateway-sdk/blob/master/samples/nodejs_simple_sample/README.md#linux-1) first.
+We recommend you create a new device for it.
+Due to a [bug](https://github.com/Azure/azure-iot-gateway-sdk/issues/226) the demo is likely to crash.
+Let's find a way around it, keep reading.

+### Let's Make the Sample Work!
+- Let's fix it by replacing the `iothub_writer.js` module written in Node.js with a native device mapper and a native IoT Hub writer (used in the BLE demo).
+Edit the `gateway_sample_lin.json` file but don't forget to adjust the paths when adding new modules.
+Generate a random MAC address for the simulated device.

+### Combine Node.js Simulator With the SensorTag
+- Add your SensorTag as a second device to the `gateway_sample_lin.json` file.

-### Compress Batched Messages
+### Decode Messages in the Gateway
-- Develop a Node.js Module that compresses the batched messages and posts them to the Gateway's internal message bus.
+- The SensorTag message requires decoding.
+The raw data values read from this sensor are two unsigned 16 bit values, one for die (ambience) temperature and one for object temperature.
+Build a module to convert these values to a readable format in the gateway.
+Use [this Google query](https://www.google.com.au/search?num=50&newwindow=1&espv=2&q=%22SCALE_LSB+sensortag%22) to seek answers.
+Refer to [Node.js Printer](https://github.com/Azure/azure-iot-gateway-sdk/blob/master/samples/nodejs_simple_sample/nodejs_modules/printer.js) to understand how to consume messages and to [Node.js Simulated Device](https://github.com/Azure/azure-iot-gateway-sdk/blob/master/samples/nodejs_simple_sample/nodejs_modules/sensor.js) to get an idea how to publish values.
+The flow can be be SensorTag -> mapper -> Converter -> IoTHub or SensorTag -> Converter -> mapper -> IoTHub.

 ### Create an Azure Function to Decompress & Shred Messages
 - Wire up an Azure Function using your IoT Hub's Event Hub endpoint and utilize the [IoT Samples -> DecompressShred](https://github.com/Microsoft/iot-samples/tree/master/DecompressShred) NodeJs Azure Function to decompress and shred your IoT Hub messages, posting each individual message to an Event Hub for processing by Azure Stream Analytics.

-### Implement an IoT Hub Writer
-- Copy and configure the IoT Writer Node.js from the Azure IoT Gateway SDK Sample Project [here](https://github.com/Azure/azure-iot-gateway-sdk/blob/master/samples/nodejs_simple_sample/nodejs_modules/iothub_writer.js).